 How to use Twitter for business

-The ultimate break-down of everything small businesses need to get started on Twitter.
-Find your foolproof strategies for success here
+The ultimate breakdown of everything small businesses need to get started on Twitter.
+Find your foolproof strategy for success here!

 There’s no getting round it anymore – social media is a must for small businesses.
 And if, like many small business owners, you're keen to channel your social media presence into two or three core networks, Twitter is a great choice.

-Plus, people are there to discover new things – Twitter found it was the top reason people go to their site.
-So, if your goal is to get more eyes on you, Twitter is the place to be.
+People are also there to discover new things – indeed, Twitter found this was the top reason why people go on its site.
+So, if your goal is to get more eyes on your business, Twitter is the place to be.

-With 80% of Twitter users having tweeted about a brand, businesses big and small are at the heart of the tweeting community.
+With almost four out of five people following at least one brand on Twitter, businesses big and small are at the heart of the tweeting community.
 This makes Twitter a dream for small business owners and entrepreneurs.